SNAP (Supplemental Nutrition Assistance Program)

 SNAP is paid for by the federal government and administered jointly by the US Department of Agriculture and state human services agencies (Oklahoma Department of Human Services).

-In Oklahoma, 408,350 families and 855,165 total individuals received SNAP benefits at some point in FY 2022, according to OKDHS.
-The program paid out a total of $2.2 billion in benefits in FY 2022, a huge increase from the $944 million in benefits issued in FY 2020, due to increased benefit allocations that were part of Covid-relief measures passed by Congress.
+In Oklahoma, the SNAP program helped about 855,000 state residents in FY 2022, which is about 1 in 5 people living in the state.
+Of Oklahomans who received help, 44 percent were households with children, 32 percent were households with elderly or disabled members, and 24 percent were households with at least one working member.
+The program paid out a total of $2.2 billion in benefits in FY 2022, a huge increase from the $944 million in benefits issued in FY 2020, due to increased benefit allocations that were part of COVID-relief measures passed by Congress.
 The average daily benefit per-recipient was $7.07.
 The USDA announced a new formula for calculating SNAP benefits that increased the maximum SNAP benefit by 21 percent effective October 2021.